 We have a partnership arrangements with the British Medical Journal (BMJ) with whom we produce the Emergency Medicine Journal (EMJ) and we share information with the BMJ to enable them to send to subscribers copies of the EMJ.

-We share membership information with the Emergency Medicine Trainees' Association and Forum for Associate Specialist and Staff Grade Doctors in Emergency Medicine to encourage appropriate development opportunities for our Members.
+We share membership information with the Emergency Medicine Trainees' Association, European Society for Emergency Medicine and Forum for Associate Specialist and Staff Grade Doctors in Emergency Medicine to encourage appropriate development opportunities for our Members.

 It is a requirement of those using our systems that no patient identifiable data is entered in these by the users.